 Why don’t you take donations?

 There are two reasons we do not take donations to support people with special needs.
 Our main reason is that we want people to start businesses to employ special populations and improve their overall quality of life.
 Donations are a one-time fix and don’t keep you focused on finding solutions that can be more valuable than a one-time donation.
-If you want to donate $1 or more to your favorite team, please consider being a sponsor instead of being a donor and forget about taking a tax write-off.
+If you want to donate to your favorite team, please consider being a sponsor (from $1 on up) instead of being a donor and forget about taking a tax write-off.
 You may get your name, comment or recognition on the list of their sponsors.
-If you want to spend money the team might have products or services you can buy or they might send you a thank-you note, T-shirt or whatever reward they develop.
+If you have money to spend, the team might have products or services you can buy or they might send you a thank-you note, T-shirt or whatever reward they develop.
 It is up to them.

 The other reason is the tax advantage for our 30 teams when they operate a business instead of a charity.
 They have three years to turn a profit and get paid to have adventures or their business is disqualified from this competition.
 In the meantime, by working at their own tropical adventure business for one or two weeks a year they may be able to deduct all of their business expenses from their usual job.
 Even though this looks like they are having a lot of fun on vacation, they are engaged in business activities.
 If in three years, they do turn a profit, then they are being paid for a fun part time job supporting a cause they believe in.
 Being paid to go on tropical adventures is a great reward for supporting special populations and it will in turn keep their hero employed.
 You also have the satisfaction in knowing that it is you that created the reward while supporting a cause you believe in.
 Improving the life of your hero better than anyone else is the real competition for what seems like an impossible business goal.